-Depending on if you want Bluetooth, WiFi, or wired receipt printer, they can cost between $299 and $369.
+Depending on whether you want a Bluetooth, Wi-Fi, or wired receipt printer, they can cost between $289 and $399.

 💡 PRO TIP: Sending digital receipts via email is a great way to organically collect customer contact information at checkout and build an email list to fuel your email marketing.
 Just make sure they’ve opted in to hearing from you before sending them anything.

-You may also want to consider purchasing a barcode scanner.
+You may also want to consider purchasing a bar code scanner.
 These help you check out customers, count your inventory, and more.
-But if you want to have a minimal setup, Shopify POS turns your tablet or smartphone’s camera into a barcode scanner and saves you from purchasing another piece of hardware (you’ll just need to grant it access to your device’s camera).
+But if you want to have a minimal setup, Shopify POS turns your tablet or smartphone’s camera into a bar code scanner and saves you from purchasing another piece of hardware (you’ll just need to grant it access to your device’s camera).

 📚 FURTHER READING: 1D and 2D barcode scanners can read different types of barcodes.
 Not sure which is right for your store?
-Read our barcode FAQs to get up to speed, and try our free barcode generator to test drive barcodes today.
+Read our barcode FAQ to get up to speed, and try our free barcode generator to test drive barcodes today.

 In addition to POS hardware and software costs, you also need to budget for credit card processing fees.
 Some POS systems come with integrated payment processing, while others require you to manage separate contracts, fees, and payments with a third-party provider.